The FE sector has an ethics problem; it needs accountability, not NDAs

 The college names and locations vary – Weston, Gateshead, Hull, Hadlow – but the underlying story is depressingly consistent: hero-worship leadership cultures, weak board challenge, excessive marketisation and regulatory attention that arrives late, often long after the public money has gone.

 Similar moral questions now face former senior charity executives, Kirsty Donnelly MBE and Abid Ismail.
-They both “cashed out” with million-pound bonuses only days after the transfer of all the commercial assets of City & Guilds.
+They both “cashed in” with million-pound bonuses only days after the transfer of all the commercial assets of City & Guilds.
 The entire delivery body that once formed the core of a 148-year-old non-profit Royal Chartered institution was sold off to a foreign-owned buyer.
-The charity’s original purpose was hollowed out in the pursuit of profit and individual greed.
+The charity’s original purpose was hollowed out in the pursuit of profit and gain.

 The story is not too dissimilar in the independent training provider (ITP) sector.